Musfique55/Work-Scout-Micro-Workers/README.md

 # Features of the website

 - Role-Based Access Control:
    Users are assigned roles: Worker, Task-Creator, or Admin.
    Different dashboards and functionalities based on user roles.

-Responsive Design:
+-Responsive Design:
   The platform is responsive for mobile, tablet, and desktop views.
   Dashboard is also made responsive.

-User Authentication:
+-User Authentication:
  Secure user registration and login using JWT.
  Email and Google login options.

-Environment variables used to hide Firebase config keys and MongoDB credentials.
-Navbar and Footer:
+-Navbar and Footer:
  Navbar with dynamic navigation options based on user login status.
  Footer with website logo and clickable social media icons.

-Home Page:
+-Home Page:

-Hero section with a slider or background video.
+ Hero section with a slider.
  Features section highlighting key platform features.
  How It Works section with steps to use the platform.
  Top Earners section showing top workers.
  Testimonial section with user feedback in a slider format.

-Task Management for Workers:
+-Task Management for Workers:
  View available tasks with detailed descriptions.
  Submit completed tasks for review.
  Withdraw coins earned by completing tasks.
  Receive notifications about earnings and withdrawals.

-Task Management for Task-Creators:
+-Task Management for Task-Creators:
  Create tasks with specific instructions, deadlines, and reward amounts.
  Review task submissions and approve or reject them.
  Pay workers for completed tasks using platform coins.
  Purchase coins to facilitate task payments.
  Report workers to Admin for issues.

-Admin Dashboard:
+-Admin Dashboard:
  Modify user roles and address reported issues.
  Manage platform integrity by deleting tasks and users.
  View and handle withdrawal requests from users.
 Payment and Withdrawal System:

-Workers can withdraw coins for real money.
+-Workers can withdraw coins for real money.
  Task-Creators can purchase coins using Stripe.
  Payment history tracking for Task-Creators.

-Notification System:
+-Notification System:
  Users receive notifications for various actions (e.g., task approval, earnings).
  Notifications are stored and displayed in descending order based on time.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Packages-

+-React
+-React Router
+-React Hook Form
+-Swiper js
+-React Icons
+-React Countdown
+-React DatePicker
+-Firebase
+-Tanstack Query
+-Axios
+-Sweet Alert